apache/flink-connector-prometheus/flink-connector-prometheus/README.md

 The exponential backoff starts with an initial delay (default 30 ms) and increases it exponentially up to a max retry delay (default 5 sec).
 It continues retrying until the max number of retries is reached (default reties forever).

-On non-retriable error response (4xx, except 429, non retryable exceptions) the sink will always discard and continue (`DISCARD_AND_CONTINUE` behavior; see details below).
+On non-retryable error response (4xx, except 429, non retryable exceptions) the sink will always discard and continue (`DISCARD_AND_CONTINUE` behavior; see details below).

-On reaching the retry limit, depending on the configured [error handling behaviour](#error-handling-behavior) for "Max retries exceeded", the sink will either throw an exception (`FAIL`, default behaviour), or **discard the entire write-request**, log a warning and continue.
-See [error handling behaviour](#error-handling-behavior), below, for further details.
+On reaching the retry limit, depending on the configured [error handling behavior](#error-handling-behavior) for "Max retries exceeded", the sink will either throw an exception (`FAIL`, default behavior), or **discard the entire write-request**, log a warning and continue.
+See [error handling behavior](#error-handling-behavior), below, for further details.

 ### Initializing the sink